S1120957/EvidenceBasedOraclesBayesian/README.md

         b) Predict the most probable visit type (PPH or PPR) based on the evidence.
         c) Emit detailed inference logs via events (BayesianCalc and VisitPhysician) for auditability and verifiability.

+**Event Output**
+-> Two events are emitted:
+    _BayesianCalc_ — logs all intermediate Bayesian inference components: priorPPH, priorPPR
+        likelihoodPPH, likelihoodPPR
+        jointPPH, jointPPR
+        marginalEvidence
+        posteriorPPH, posteriorPPR
+        These values are all scaled by 10000 to maintain 4-digit precision in Solidity.

+->  _VisitPhysician_ — logs:
+        The msg.sender (calling address)
+        The final predicted VisitType
+        The posterior probability of the predicted class The block.timestamp